 Where are psychotherapy sessions held?

 Sessions are held either in person, or online using video or via telephone.
-Sessions may be conducted at my NYC office in Midtown, or in a park as a Walk & Talk session.
+In person sessions may be conducted as a walk & walk session.
 Locations include Central Park in NYC, McCarren Park in Greenpoint, Cooper Park in East Williamsburg, Brooklyn.
 Office sessions will resume in the Fall.

 How long is the duration of psychotherapy treatment?

 Psychotherapy can be short- and long-term.
 Short-term treatment offers benefits when seeking help with a specific issue or problem-solving.
-However, many individuals who come to therapy for problem solving may discover deeper layers of unresolved issues that they choose to work on in long-term treatment.
+However, most individuals who come to therapy for problem solving discover deeper layers of unresolved issues that they choose to work on in long-term treatment.

 Long-term psychotherapy may extend over a period of time, in many cases several years, depending on the client’s goals and circumstances.